Danielg0790/Danielg0790/README.md

 <br>
 📲 TI
 <br>
-<H2> I am a Computer Systems Engineer 💻 focused on IT infrastructure, and learning development tools 🎙️! </H2>
+<H2> I am a Computer Systems Engineer 💻 focused on IT infrastructure, and continuous learning in development tools 🎙️! </H2>